muktihari/fit/docs/runtime_registration.md

 # Register Manufacturer Specific Types & Messages at Runtime

-The `typedef` and `factory` packages contains predefined types and messages declared in [Profile.xlsx] provided in the Official Fit SDK.
+The `typedef` and `factory` packages contains predefined types and messages declared in [Profile.xlsx] provided in the Official FIT SDK.
 These packages can be updated through [code generation](./generating_code.md) using `fitgen` by providing your custom `Profile.xlsx`.

 However, code generation is not for everyone, when using code generation they need to maintain their custom SDK always align with this SDK release.
 We make a simple approach to allowing register manufacturer specific massage at runtime.
 It has limitations but it should be sufficient for simple case.